Parent Information

 All documentation regarding these projects is available for your review in each building file and at the Administration Building.
 Air tests were conducted throughout all phases of the asbestos removal/repair at each building.
 The air samples were collected and analyzed in accordance with all regulatory agency requirements.
 The result of the air tests at each of the projects were well within the limits established by the governing agencies.

-For more information, contact Chris Smallwood, Operations Facilitator, at 248-837-8049.
+For more information, contact Chris Smallwood, Director of Facilities and Operations, at 248-837-8049.

 Rights Under FERPA